mangled/MangledMud/guide.md

 ##### <a id="DARK"/>DARK

 If a room is dark, then when people besides the owner `look` there, they only see things they own.
-If a thing or player is dark, then `look` does not list that object in the room's `Contents:`.
+If a thing or player is dark, then `look` does not list that object in the room's contents.
 Only wizards can set players or things dark.

 ##### <a id="TEMPLE"/>TEMPLE